 If you are working with the Ivan Allen College of Liberal Arts and looking to build or rebuild a unit’s website, you should strongly consider Drupal for your content management system (CMS), as it will let you stay aligned with Georgia Tech and Ivan Allen College standards without having to reinvent the wheel – just use the official Georgia Tech Theme and all you have to do is fill in the blanks and create your content pages.

-College of Liberal Arts faculty who are interested in a personal academic website can get a WordPress-based personal website hosted on our Professional Web Presence service.
+College of Liberal Arts faculty who are interested in a personal academic website can get a WordPress-based personal website hosted on the Sites @ Georgia Tech service.
 We also recommend WordPress as an alternative to Drupal for those units that may find Drupal to be too complicated for their needs.
-While there is not an official Georgia Tech Theme for WordPress, we can provide you with a starter theme that was developed by the college's IT staff.

 Open Source Options: